 Christine has taught on different under- and postgraduate programmes various project management modules as well as research methods.
-Currently she is teaching on the MSc in Engineering Project Management and the the MSc in International Construction Management and Engineering.
+Currently she is teaching on the MSc in Engineering Project Management and the the MSc in International Construction Management and Engineering the following modules:

 Research groups and institutes

 - Cities, Infrastructure and Energy

 <li><a href="//phd.leeds.ac.uk/project/1617-behavioural-aspects-in-projects">Behavioural Aspects in Projects</a></li>